 - and of course, waterproof jacket and trousers.

-- A whistle and torch should be carried, particularly during the winter months
+- A whistle and head torch (with spare batteries) should be carried, particularly during the winter months

 - and a hi-visibility garment would be very useful in case of poor visibility.